kasterlevi/CSE543_NBA_Project/README.md

 # Duplication of Results

 1. [NBA_Player_CSV](https://github.com/kasterlevi/CSE543_NBA_Project/blob/main/NBA_Player_CSV.ipynb): This file gives the code necessary for obtaining the data that we used for training out models, and for duplicating the data preprocessing that we performed.
-This code should be run first to generate the CSV file named NBA_Player_StatsV2.
+In this code we pull the data from https://www.basketball-reference.com/.
+This code should be run first, in order to generate the CSV file named NBA_Player_StatsV2.

-    Alternatively the csv with the data preprocessing that we used can be downloaded here [NBA_Player_StatsV2](https://raw.githubusercontent.com/kasterlevi/CSE543_NBA_Project/main/NBA_Player_StatsV2.csv)
+    Alternatively the csv with the preprocessing already done can downloaded here [NBA_Player_StatsV2](https://wustl.box.com/s/mss2i89mx1f8me20ns7xqosdfarezzrn).
+After this pre-processed data is downloaded to your computer and saved in the location where you are going to run the code, our work can be duplicated.

+2.